Ho Chi Minh City Population 2019

-Ho Chi Minh City may not seem as though it would be very diverse, but with 50% of the inhabitants actively practicing the teachings of Buddhism, there is room for other religious faiths.
+Ho Chi Minh City may not seem as though it would be very diverse in terms of religion, but with 50% of the inhabitants actively practicing the teachings of Buddhism, there is plenty of room for other religious faiths.
 While 34% of the population has no religious affiliation, 12% identifies as Roman Catholic and 4% practice other religions such as Hao Hao, Cao Dai, Hinduism, and Islam.

 The cities with the lowest unemployment rates tend to have better opportunities for residents as well as those looking to move into the city.
 The whole of Vietnam has proven to be resilient in this respect.
 80% of people laid off in the country have already found jobs before the layoff takes effect.
 The unemployment rating in Ho Chi Minh City is currently 5.45%, which is remarkably low compared to other cities throughout the world that maintain a much higher rating, sometimes into double digits.

 A number of cities throughout the world maintain a network of tunnels beneath the city.
 Ho Chi Minh City is one of these cities, and has a well-developed infrastructure of tunnels beneath the city that were used during the various wars to transport soldiers and goods safely.
 There are some parts of the tunnel system that have since fallen into disrepair, but much of it remains intact.
 Visitors to the city often take tours into the tunnels where they learn about the conditions during the war.
 Some even allow guests to sample life through a traditional meal that would have been eaten by soldiers in the tunnels.